 Helen & Simon’s wedding took place at Pembroke Lodge in Richmond Park.
-A classically elegant venue for a classically elegant wedding, all captured beautifully by one of our very own talented Love Lust List suppliers Claire Penn Photography.
+A classically elegant venue for a classically elegant wedding, all captured beautifully by one of our very own talented List suppliers Claire Penn Photography.

 I’m off to Pin like crazy as I’m still lusting after those epic blooms, also the shoes, also the dress, also the cakes!

 Helen The Bride: People always say that a wedding takes about a year to organise, so when Simon proposed in September 2013 we thought August 2014 sounded about right and really how much is there to do!
 I am a very organised person and through work I have organised fashion shows, events and photo shoots so it should be a breeze – but where to start?
 Thank goodness for the internet and sites such as Rock My Wedding and Not On The High Street for inspiration and Simon giving final approval (luckily we have similar taste and are good at making decisions).
 The first step was also to find a good guide on the internet to help suggest what you should be organising at what time through the year!

 Simon and I met in Twickenham about 8 years ago and live there now!
 It was important to us that we booked as much as possible for the wedding through local suppliers, friends and family.
 We sourced a few locations but the minute we drove to Pembroke Lodge in Richmond we both knew this was the place we would get married.
 There are two suites there and the Russell suite which we chose was upstairs and perfect for both the ceremony and reception with amazing views of the park and a couple of miles from home.
 The wedding organisers were amazing from our first meeting until we left on the evening of the wedding day.